chakib-belgaid/energy_benchmarking_grpc2/README.md

 You can find our sample results in the [Wiki](https://github.com/LesnyRumcajs/grpc_bench/wiki).
 Be sure to run the benchmarks yourself if you have sufficient hardware, especially for multi-core scenarios.

+# TODO

+- change the name of benchmaks in csv file
+- remove list domaines
+- update list global domaines to list unamed domaines
+- calculate the cost per request